Get insider access

 -8.69 dB

 Their treble accuracy is good.
 The low-treble is fairly flat, so the upper harmonics of vocals and lead instruments are bright without being harsh.
 However, a peak in the mid-treble makes sibilants like cymbals a bit piercing.
-When listening to songs like Kate Bush's Running Up That Hill (A Deal With God), the S and T sounds in the second verse's lyrics, 'I'm tearin' you asunder', are sharp.
+When listening to songs like Kate Bush's Running Up That Hill (A Deal With God), the S and T sounds in the second verse's lyrics, "I'm tearin' you asunder," are a bit piercing.

 7.1